NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Criminal Gang Prosecutions

 One of the big crimes that I see them targeting is gun-related offenses.
-In other words, assault rifles that are illegal, illegal guns, guns that are being used to commit other more serious and violent felonies, guns that are being sold across state lines — the feds will get involved.
+In other words, illegal assault rifles, illegal guns, guns that are being used to commit other more serious and violent felonies, guns that are being sold across state lines — the feds will get involved.

 Drug and Violent Felony Offenses

 Another area that the feds get involved with as it relates to gang violence is violent felonies.
-Gang members tend to commit shootings, robberies, kill witnesses.
-They do all sorts of things that the normal criminal element is not going to do and they're doing it with a large number of members.
+Gang members tend to commit shootings and robberies and kill witnesses.
+They do all sorts of things that the normal criminal element is not going to do, and they're doing it with a large number of members.

-They're conspiring together which obviously makes them much more dangerous, so someone like the federal government has to get involved because the state simply can't handle it.
-They don't have the manpower.
+They're conspiring together, which obviously makes them much more dangerous.
+Someone like the federal government has to get involved because the state simply can't handle it.
+They need the workforce.

-They don't have the resources, the money, the funding, to be able to stay on some of these gang members who are committing violent felonies, intimidating witnesses and doing all sorts of different things.
+They don't have the resources, the money, or the funding to be able to stay on some of these gang members who are committing violent felonies, intimidating witnesses, and doing all sorts of different things.

 Federal RICO Charges